divsyd/UnlimitedSpace/README.md

 		node ./server.js

-- Please note the below:
+- Please note that all the components are not fully intergrated yet.

-    - Still need to setup Angular frontend to talk to express api and express  to talk to Mongodb.
+	- You can see Angular frontend here: [http://localhost:8000/hotels](http://localhost:8000/hotels)
+	- You can see the server API: [http://localhost:8000/api/rooms](http://localhost:8000/api/rooms)
+	- We now need to update the angular components to match the database and add CRUD services.